Where Did I Leave My Glasses? Open-Vocabulary Semantic Exploration in Real-World Semi-Static Environments: Experimental Results

 \sceneHallwayPartA{\texttt{Multi-Office}} \sceneHallwayPartB{\texttt{+ Hallway}} \sceneHallway{\sceneHallwayPartA\\\sceneHallwayPartB} \sceneHallwayInline{\sceneHallwayPartA\ \sceneHallwayPartB}

 \sceneKitchen{\texttt{Kitchen}} \sceneKitchenInline{\sceneKitchen}

-We evaluated our approach on Hello Robot’s Stretch 3 across two real-world office environments and further validated its generalization in a real-world, object-rich kitchen setting.
+We evaluate our approach \textit{(i)}~in simulated closed-loop tests on the InteriorAgent~\cite{InteriorAgent2025} dataset, \textit{(ii)}~the Khronos~\cite{schmid_khronos_2024} mapping dataset, \textit{(iii)}~and on Hello Robot's Stretch 3 across two real-world office environments and further validated its generalization in a real-world, object-rich kitchen setting.
 The robot is equipped with an Orbbec Femto Bolt RGB-D camera and wirelessly connected to a workstation with an NVIDIA RTX 4090.
-The map and the control commands are updated at about $\SI{1}{\hertz}$ and $\SI{10}{\hertz}$, respectively.
-We first present qualitative results on instance tracking and semantic reasoning, followed by quantitative assessments of mapping quality and exploration efficiency.
-An overview of the evaluation environments along with the objects used in our object goal navigation tasks is shown in Fig.~\ref{fig:search_objects}.
-A video showing our experimental results is available at \videolink{}. \imgwidth{1.5cm} \trimall{0.5cm, 0.5cm, 0.5cm, 0.5cm}
+We first present results on datasets comparing directly to state-of-the-art prior work, followed by the real-world experiments.
+A video showing our experimental results is available at \videolink{}.